pipelight/doc.pipelight/guide/internal.md

   <img src="/images/ferris_playing_pipelight.png" alt="ferris_playing_with_cubes">
 </p>

-Your config file return an **Object** converted in a Rust Struct.
+Your config file return an **Object** containing bash strings.
-This struct is then "run" by Pipelight.
+Those will be "run" by Pipelight.

 ## Environment and Security